shadowbq/pastenum/README.md

 #Pastenum

+Pastenum is a text dump enumeration tool.
+It is designed to help find and enumerate datadumps, and doxs posted on public sites.

+It currently searches sites github.com, gist.github.com, pastebin.com, and pastie.org.

-Pastenum is a gem rewrite of nullthreat's original pastenum2 google scrapper.
+Pastenum is a gem rewrite of nullthreat's original [pastenum2](http://redmine.corelan.be/projects/corelan-pastenum) release in 2011.

 ## Install: